dimitriskokoretsis/qPCR.CFX.process/README.md

 | gene.of.interest.2 |     NaN |
 | reference.gene     |     NaN |

-As we see, the non-template control reaction for gene.of.interest.1 has a Cq value of 34.9817 - while the other two non-template control reactions did not yield a Cq value (`NaN` - not a number).
+The non-template control reaction for gene.of.interest.1 has a Cq value of 34.9817 - while the other two non-template control reactions did not yield a Cq value (`NaN` - not a number).

 Ideally, all three should be `NaN`.
 However, as the Cq value is quite high, we can move forward.